The Layoff Guide

 You must have earned at least $5,776 in your base period.

-• You must be unemployed through no fault of your own
+• You separated from your North Carolina job through no fault of your own

-• You must be able and available to work
+• You are able and available for full-time North Carolina work

-How to File for Unemployment in North Carolina — Step by Step
+How to File for Unemployment in North Carolina, Step by Step

 1. 1Visit des.nc.gov to file online